watsonmw/fe2-intro/docs/overview.md

 A vertex index in model code is stored as 8-bits, with only positive vertices from the current model, and a bit for flipping the x-axis, this resulted in a total of 63 possible vertices per model / sub-model.

+Vertices are projected on demand, if a vertex is not referenced by the model (or is skipped over due to LOD tests / animations) it is not transformed / projected.
+The Lerp vertex type essentially requires that vertices be projected on demand, as it examines the VM scratch registers while the model opcodes are running.
+This process is **recursive**, so if vertex A references vertex B, which references C, C has to be transformed first, then B, then finally A.  As an optimization sometimes a vertex and its pair (the neg X-axis version of the vertex) will be transformed at the same time.

 ### Normal Encoding